holyaustin/shrink/README.md

-# SHRINK.AI : A Web3 enabled social media AI platform for images and video generation with LivePeer and
+# SHRINK.AI : A Web3 enabled social media AI platform for images and video generation with LivePeer and Zora,

 ### Shrink.ai Project Overview